Company Registered Address: 80 Friar Gate Derby DE1 1FL Company Registered in England and Wales No: 09582633

 Care Homes fined over £100,000 for ‘Serious’ fire safety failings, the care home based in South London

-For fire risk assessments there are five steps that need to be taken:
+For fire risk assessments these are the five steps that need to be taken by a competent person:

 Step 1 Identify potential fire hazards in the workplace.

 Step 2 Decide who (e.g. employees, visitors) might be in danger, in the event of a fire, in the workplace or while trying to escape from it and note their location.

 Step 3 Evaluate the risks arising from the hazards and decide whether your existing fire precautions are adequate or whether more should be done to get rid of the hazard or to control the risks (e.g. by improving the fire precautions).

 Step 4 Record your findings and details of the action you took as a result.
 Tell your employees about your findings.